Navy SEAL Training

 As CAPT Ed Bowen, commanding officer of the NSWC points out, "I am seeking the man who has the basic aptitude, attitude, and motivation to be a SEAL.
 If a young man can remain calm while great stress is induced underwater, I will not drop him from training for a minuscule technical glitch."

 More changes have been implemented as students move into the final phase of BUD/S training.
-Emphasis in Third Phase is placed on small unit tactics, patrolling, weapons training and demolition, giving students a feel for what to expect once they have earned their special warfare pin and been deemed a SEAL.
+Emphasis in Third Phase is placed on small unit tactics, patrolling, weapons training and demolition, giving students a feel for what to expect once they have earned their special warfare pin and the title of Navy SEAL.

 "Ultimately, we are seeking a candidate that we can entrust with the life of a fellow Frogman," said Peterson.